wendyverdonk93/docs/content/faq/general/glossary.md

 ### API
 A set of clearly defined rules and tools in order to allow specified communications from one software platform to another and back.
 You can find the MultiSafepay API at: https://docs.multisafepay.com/api/

+### API key

+An API key is a unique identifier that is required to establish a connection between your website and the MultiSafepay services.
+The API key can be found in your MultiSafepay Control.
+Read more about how to retrieve your [API key](/tools/multisafepay-control/get-your-api-key/)

 ### Cron job

 A background program (or daemon), used to schedule recurring tasks.
 Read more on Wikipedia's entry on [cron](https://en.wikipedia.org/wiki/Cron)